npm/npm/doc/cli/npm-run-script.md

 ## DESCRIPTION

 This runs an arbitrary command from a package's `"scripts"` object.
-If no `"command"` is provided, it will list the available top level scripts.
-`run[-script]` is used by the test, start, restart, and stop commands, but can be called directly, as well.
+If no `"command"` is provided, it will list the available scripts.  `run[-script]` is used by the test, start, restart, and stop commands, but can be called directly, as well.
+When the scripts in the package are printed out, they're separated into lifecycle (test, start, restart) and directly-run scripts.

 As of [`npm@2.0.0`](http://blog.npmjs.org/post/98131109725/npm-2-0-0), you can use custom arguments when executing scripts.
 The special option `--` is used by